wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-channels/publish-subscribe-channel.md

 ### How the implementation works

-Let's investigate the elements of the configuration in detail.
+Let's break down the key components of the configuration:

 - **StockQuoteProxy**: Forwards stock quote requests from clients to a JMS topic, enabling asynchronous processing.
 - **SimpleStockQuoteService1**: Subscribes to the JMS topic, logs a custom message, and drops the message.
 - **SimpleStockQuoteService2**: Similar to **SimpleStockQuoteService1**, it subscribes to the JMS topic, logs a different custom message, and drops the message.

 ## Set up the sample scenario

-Now, let's try out the sample scenario explained above.

-### Set up the environment

 Follow the below instructions to simulate this sample scenario.